ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/guides/code_injection/code_injection.md

 # General Code Injection Guide
 This guide aims to serve as a technical introduction to code injection in the DS Pokemon games, as well as common processes for it.

----
+It is strongly recommended that you read this page before continuing onto generation-specific code injection, as it will attempt to familiarize you with how it generally works.

 ## Assembly Injection
 Assembly injection is the process of compiling an assembly routine, and hooking it into the executable part of a ROM.

----

 ## C/C++ Injection
 C/C++ injection is almost the exact same idea, except you use a high-level language (mostly C or C++, though you can go wild with Rust if that's what your heart desires) to create the code which emits assembly.
 That's because compilers/translators of these languages use Assembly as an intermediate between the source code stage and the binary stage.
 In other words, C/C++ code creates assembly code, which is then assembled.
 Assembly knowledge is, for the most part, not necessary.

-**How does it work?**
+### How does C Injection work?
 It's easier to explain with an example, so I will go with that.

 Say we have the following C code: